yhur/GeneticSnakeAI/README.md

 ![image](https://github.com/yhur/GeneticSnakeAI/assets/13171662/cb5e169b-ebe6-442b-ad81-e648da765c30)

-Thanks to Chrispresso/SnakeAI, it was easy in explaining the Genetic Algorithm to my student.
+Thanks to Chrispresso/SnakeAI, it was easy in explaining the Genetic Algorithm to my students.
 And while teaching them with it, I wanted to add some minor features for even easier explanation.

 The original snake_app.py is intact and instead mysnake.py is cloned from it and modified for